kwameobj/bash_scripts/README.md

     ./vimm filename

 ### Tips
-- If you want to make any of these commands system-wide so you can use them as you would terminal commands;
+- If you want to make any of these commands system-wide so you can use them as you would terminal commands, make a copy of them into '/usr/bin'.

+	For example, if I want to make the vimm.sh system wide.

-    	sudo cp file.sh /usr/bin/file
+    	sudo cp vimm.sh /usr/bin/vimm

 	Afterwards, it will be;